*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 So, what kind of fabrics do Spanish people wear to beat the heat?

-Linen is an excellent option for this, as it is naturally breathable and lightweight.
+Linen is an excellent option for the summer, as it is naturally breathable and lightweight.
+Its long fibers and longer weave make it a better choice than cotton.
 The only drawback is that it wrinkles easily, but the un-smooth texture is part of the “natural look”.

-Synthetic, moisture-wicking clothes are good if you sweat a lot.
-It’s also good in humid environments, such as Barcelona or the Costa Brava.
+Synthetic, moisture-wicking clothes work well if you sweat a lot.
+Think gym clothes material!
+Moisture-wicking clothes also work well in humid environments, such as Barcelona or the Costa Brava.
 For synthetic fabrics, try polyester, rayon, or modal.
 Don’t shun them.
 They can be very light and breathable, and they can be easily packed in your suitcase without wrinkling.
-Personally, I love patterned polyester because it’s cool and you can’t see all the curves.
+Personally, I love patterned polyester blouses that are inexpensive that has a silky feel because they keep you and you can’t see all the “wrong” curves.

 White and any light-colored clothing, like yellow and gray, reflect any light.
 And according to this article, even red keeps the body cool, according to science!
 Locals do wear dark colors in major cities.